Stay of proceedings

-A stay of proceedings is a ruling by the court in civil and criminal procedure that halts further legal process in a trial or other legal proceeding.
+A stay of proceedings is a ruling by a court in civil and criminal procedure that halts further legal process in a trial or other legal proceeding.
 The court can subsequently lift the stay and resume proceedings based on events taking place after the stay is ordered.
 However, a stay is sometimes used as a device to postpone proceedings indefinitely.

 United Kingdom

 In civil procedure, stays of proceedings are governed by the Civil Procedure Rules.
 In criminal trials, they are governed by the Prosecution of Offences Act 1985.

 Scope of power to order

 Court have the power to stay: